irulast/chia_crypto_utils/README.md

 # Chia Crypto Utils

-This repository provides an object model for working with Chia primitives serving as a basis for a Chia client.
+An SDK for interacting with Chia primitives serving as a basis for a Chia client.

 - Generating hardened and unhardened keys from a 24 word mnemonic seed
 - Standard transaction (XCH) coin spend